 Flatweave rugs originate from India, and are often still woven according to traditional methods, using a shuttle loom and a mix of cotton and/or wool.
 This technique means they're durable and, as they're typically small, they're perfect as hallway runners or in kitchens.
-If you're a bit of a nomad, flatweave rugs are a great option – they're lightweight enough to be picked up and moved when you do.

 Knotted rugs are created by twisting individual threads around the warp – by hand – and tightly knotting them to secure them in place.
 It's no mean feat, and because of the hand craftsmanship involved, they're a real investment piece.
 Dense and durable, these rugs lend themselves well to a cosy room.

-Our machine-made rugs are crafted in Belgium, and because of the advanced technology and high-quality fibres used, they're extremely durable and easy to clean.
+Machine-made rugs are crafted in Belgium, and because of the advanced technology and high-quality fibres used, they're extremely durable and easy to clean.
 The use of synthetic fibres makes them good for allergy sufferers, too.
 They're a cost-effective pick when you want to cover ample square feet.

 Cotton is often used in flatweave rugs due to its hard-wearing nature.
 And because cotton rugs are easy to clean and lightweight, they're a brilliant choice for kitchens.
-They're just as good in bathrooms and hallways, and have a softer look that suits laid-back spaces.

-If a natural look's more your thing, a jute or sisal rug is the way to go.
+If a natural look's more your thing, a jute rug is the way to go.
 They're tough, lightweight and durable.
 And because they're less expensive than wool, they're a thrifty way to cover a large area.
 A budget-friendly, natural beauty.